j4jks/CHEF-KOCHs-chromium-Hardening/README.md

 * ZERO no additional studies or additional telemetry.
 The stuff which is send back is exactly the same like Mozilla does.
 Safebrowsing, Malware (Phishing filter updates etc).
 * Google sells (officially) only ads.
 * Most concerns can be destroyed using about:flags.
+* Chrome has forks (Chromium) in order to (by default) opt-out (without any need of altering about:flags).
+E.g. Cent Browser.

 ## Features